Abilityguy/Space-Shooter/README.md

     The player controls the spaceship using the arrow keys.
     The player can use the spacebar key to shoot.
     The player dies on making contact with an enemy.
-    The player is given three lives to achieve the highest score possible.
+    The game speeds up on regular intervals to increase the difficulty The player is given three lives to achieve the highest score possible.